 I love geometry.
 It’s sacred.
 Sacred geometry has always existed, everyone knows what it is, deep down.
 It is everywhere.
 I used to read about it in books, admire Leonardo.
 But now I’m surrounded by it.
 The sacred.
 Nature.
 Life.
 Sounds.
 Real life.
 Not Facebook.
 Not Instagram.
 Just life.
 Nature.
 The seasons.
 The river.
 The animals.
 Their deaths.
 My home.
 A place to belong.
 To feel safe and welcome.
 And loved for what I am.
 But I will leave it nonetheless.
 Because I hate it there.
 It’s only bearable in the summer.
 I love animals, but I love people even more.

 I’m not just some persona from social media.
-I’m broke, so lost and alone for so many years, and now, finally, after such a long time, such a terribly long time, I’m back again, living.
+I’m broken, I have been so lost and alone for so many years, and now, finally, after such a long time, such a terribly long time, I’m back again, living.
 And breathing and feeling.
 And crying and laughing.
 I never want this to end, ever.
 I’m finally living again.
 I don’t know why it took me so long.
 It’s a process they say.
 Mine took a very long time.

 I’m very sick.
 Physically and mentally.
+My OCD is bad.
 But it doesn’t really matter.
 Not anymore.
 Because it doesn’t define me.
 I turn it into a strength.

 I create because it brings me joy.
 Joy and peace of mind.
 And focus.
 It soothes me, makes me channel my inner turmoil into something real.
 Something I can look at.
 A magic mirror.
 Touch.
 Paper, stain my fingers with ink.
 I’m a really dirty person.
 I eat like a pig.
 I make a mess all the time.
 I hate to wash myself, or to wash my hair.
 What a waste of time.
 I’m sick.
 Of wasting my time.
 I’m always on that bloody phone, looking for likes and instant gratification.
 Dopamin.
 The Facebook addiction.
 I’m in it deep.
 I love to be flattered.
 I post pretty pictures of myself because I want people to feel excited about me.
 I love to tease people and make them believe I’m something I’m not.
 But I know who I am.